A-alharbi9/Simple_carousel_from_api_images/README.md

 # description

-A simple carousel where images are dynamically fetch via an api.
+A simple carousel where images are dynamically fetched via an api.

 ## The stack
 1-React